Bob Hiltermann: Theatre and Music

 In 1980, Hiltermann co-founded MUSIGN, a musical theatre troupe integrating sign language, dance, and mime.
 The group toured internationally to critical acclaim.

 In 1989, he founded the Theatre of the Deaf at the Fountain Theatre in Los Angeles.
 A year later, this evolved into Deaf West Theatre, co-founded with Ed Waterstreet.
 Deaf West would go on to present award-winning productions, including Broadway runs of Big River and Spring Awakening.

 Hiltermann's band, Beethoven's Nightmare, gained international recognition as the only all-deaf rock band in the world.
 Formed at Gallaudet University, the band has performed at music and arts festivals globally.

 His stage performance as the sinister character, The Minister, in the musical The Black Drum (2019) received acclaim in Canada, the United States, and France.

 Writing and Education

 Hiltermann is also an accomplished screenwriter.
-His script Grateful Deaf was a Top 10 Finalist, Kinolime Script-to-Screen Competition.
+His script, Grateful Deaf, was a Top 10 finalist in the Kinolime Script-to-Screen Competition.
 Additionally, 3 accolades from other screenplay competitions (specific listings available).
 His more recent script, Fly Boy Fly, has received 10 accolades from various screenwriting competitions.

 He is also a star and executive producer of Shut Up and Sign, an educational sign language series.

-As an educator, Hiltermann teaches English to deaf students and ASL to hearing students with the Los Angeles Unified School District (LAUSD).
+As an educator, Hiltermann teaches English to deaf students and ASL to hearing students at the Los Angeles Unified School District (LAUSD).
 He has also served as an ASL consultant for film and television, including working with William Hurt on Children of a Lesser God and Ashton Kutcher in A Lot Like Love.